BautistaFernandez/BautistaFernandez/README.md

 <img alt="Night Coding" src="./assets/Hand%20Wave.gif" width='40' align="left"/><h2>Hey there!</h2>

-### 👨🏻‍💻 &nbsp;About Me: Videogame Developer
+### 👨🏻‍💻 &nbsp;About Me: Software developer

 💡 &nbsp;I like to program and learn how programming deaply works at all.
 My goal is to be able to resolve anything that needs programming.\
 🎓 &nbsp;I'm currently studying Computer Science and at Harvard's CS50.\
-🌱 &nbsp;I'm on track for learning more about Videogame programming, hacking/cybersecurity and AI/AR/VR.\
+🌱 &nbsp;I'm on track for learning more about software development, hacking/cybersecurity and AI/AR/VR.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at bautistafbuteler@gmail.com!
 I'll try to respond as soon as I can.\
 <br/>